Follow along as we explore how smartphone technology has evolved over the last 20 years, and how it has impacted the way we do business.

 After all, the three decades between the first mobile phone and the first smartphone saw the birth of the modern Internet.
 That invention sparked the beginning of the digital telecommunication phenomenon we see today.

-So, how far have we come since that historic day in 1992, and how has the invention of the smartphone gone on to influence our world?
+So, how far have we come since that historic day in 1992, and how has the invention of the smartphone influenced our world?

 TABLE OF CONTENTS